peterpeterparker/daviddalbusco.com/src/blog/structuring-sveltekit-ssr-load-functions.md

 };
 ```

 As soon as you have ten pages, this falls apart.
 The `depends` call (which tells SvelteKit to re-run the load function when auth state changes), the JWT guard, and the error handling are copy-pasted everywhere.
-Fetching logic lives inside route files, making it untestable in isolation.
-Browser and SSR fetch calls look almost identical but behave differently, and nothing enforces that difference.
-A change to auth logic or error handling means touching every single load file.
+The fetching logic lives inside the route files, coupling them together and making each one harder to test in isolation.
+On top of that, not all requests are SSR -- some happen on the client side and don't need the JWT forwarded as a header, so you end up with two flavors of the same API call with nothing enforcing the difference.
+And when you need to change your auth logic or error handling, you likely have to touch every single load file.

 ---